cluster05/git/basic/readme.md

 + GIT store the data in form of key and values
 + Values is nothing but content of file
-+ You give the values and it will calculate a key from it, that is nothing but hash
++ You give the values, and it will calculate a key from it, that is nothing but hash
-+ GIT calculate the heshes with SHA1 algorithm
++ GIT calculate the hashes with SHA1 algorithm

 <hr/>